DloomPlz/personal-guides/Android-Security/AndroidSecurity.md

 The implementing class for a receiver extends the BroadcastReceiver class.

 If the event for which the broadcast receiver has registered happens, the `onReceive()` method (its the only one) of the receiver is called by the Android system.

+By default, the option `android:exported` is `true` and any applications can send intent to the broadcast receiver.
+It needs to be set at `false`.

 ## What can I do to protect myself though ?